jargonLint/jargonLint/CONTRIBUTING.md

 2. Editing the fork
 3. Opening a pull request

-If the GitHub suggestions you should see on the upper area are not satisfactory, and you have limited experience, you can simply open an issue for your fix.
+If the GitHub suggestions you see on the upper area are not satisfactory, and you have limited experience, you can simply open an issue for your fix.

 ## Adding New Rules